pembofrisbee/pembofrisbee/README.md

 - 👋 Hi, I’m @pembofrisbee
-- 📫 How to reach me: rurenode@ucsd.edu
+- 📫 How to reach me: rurenodembar@gmail.com

 <!---
 pembofrisbee/pembofrisbee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.